arex123/react1/readme.md

 HMR uses file watcher algorithm which is written in c++,

-parcel removes console log , when we create a production build , parcel caches while developement,(super fast build algorithm) it optimize images also, it compreses our file and even rewrite our code. it is compatable with older version of browsers
+parcel caches while developement,(super fast build algorithm) it optimize images also, it compreses our file and even rewrite our code. it is compatable with older version of browsers
 It add polyfiles(?)
-Https on dev( npx parcel index.html --https), parcel uses consistent hashing algorithm to caches things up
+Https on dev( npx parcel index.html --https), parcel uses consistent hashing algorithm to caches things up, tree shaking: parcel removes unwanted code

 * we should put .parcel-cache it in gitignore